dtsitsokas/SaF_simulator_PC_MP/README.md

-# SaF-LUTS
+# Store-and-Forward urban traffic simulator with enhanced capabilities and modules for multi-region perimeter control and decentralized Max Pressure control

-Simulator based on Store-and-Forward model with enhanced features, including possibility for Perimeter Control (with static and dynamic boundaries) and Max Pressure control modes.
+Simulator based on Store-and-Forward model with enhanced features, including possibility for Perimeter Control (with static boundaries) and local Max Pressure control.
 The code is written in MATLAB.
-It is used in the following paper.
-Please site this paper in case you are using the model for yor research in prospective publication.
+It is used in our paper that is cited below.
+In case you find the code useful for yor research, please cite the following article in your prospective publication:

 Tsitsokas, D., Kouvelas, A., & Geroliminis, N. (2023).
 Two-layer adaptive signal control framework for large-scale dynamically-congested networks: Combining efficient Max Pressure with Perimeter Control.
 Transportation Research Part C: Emerging Technologies, 152, 104128.
 Full article [here](https://www.sciencedirect.com/science/article/pii/S0968090X23001171).